Diamondback (Rachel Leighton): Rachel Leighton LMD

 A fourth Diamondback, apparently the real Rachel Leighton, resurfaced as a S.H.I.E.L.D. operative, trying to rekindle her romance with Captain America, while in fact she was working undercover for the Red Skull.
 Truly loving Steve Rogers, but still willing to follow the plot, she was confronted and killed by the Red Skull himself, only to "resurrect" herself with a biomechanical form able to take over pieces of technology, like the empowering armor worn by the Nazi villain.
-Nick Fury then explained that the "new" Rachel was an advanced Life Model Decoy, in fact so advanced as to believe itself to be human, and kept her in storage while working at a way to restore her proper programming.
+Nick Fury then explained that the "new" Rachel was an advanced Life Model Decoy and kept her in storage while working at a way to restore her proper programming.
 Before "she" could be restored, the Iron Maniac wiped out all her memories, and reshaped her body in a new neurokinetical armor for himself.

 Hobgoblin's Diamondback

-While regaining his franchises, Roderick Kingsley sold one of Diamondback's old costumes to an unnamed criminal in order to become his version of Diamondback.
+While regaining his franchises, Roderick Kingsley sold one of Diamondback's old costumes to an unnamed female criminal, who was then trained to replace her.